Medulin

-Medulin (Italian: Medolino; Venetian: Medołin) is a municipality in the southern part of the Istrian peninsula in Croatia.
+Medulin (Medolino; Medołin) is a municipality in the southern part of the Istrian peninsula in Croatia.
 Medulin is commonly called the "Tip of Istria".

-Medulin is built around a harbour between Cape Promontore and Capo Merlera.
+Medulin is built around a harbour between Cape Kamenjak and Cape Marlera.
 The town centre is to the northeast of the harbour and includes the main square and the twin-spired St. Agnes Church.

 Demographics

 According to the 2021 census, its population was 6,552 with 2,830 living in the settlement of Medulin itself.

 The municipality consists of the following settlements: